jhoviatt/howto-buntu/README.md

 ###### After installing...
 * Google away using the command `ghow` followed by search terms! (ex. `-$ ghow change directory`)
-* Search the man pages with `howto` folled by search terms, or learn some basics with `howto basics`!
+* Search the man pages with `howto` followed by search terms, or learn some basics with `howto basics`!